 The Difference

-Among the advantages of FRP over steel are the following:
+Advantages of FRP over steel include:

-- Better thermal properties
+Superior thermal properties

-- Customizable manufacturing process through pultrusion
+Customizable through pultrusion

-Image 1: Benefits of Composite Metal Hybrid: Best of Both Worlds
+Benefits of Composite Metal Hybrid: Best of Both Worlds

 How Steel and FRP are Made and Why Third-Party Validation is Important